pkaram/newsrec/README.md

 # newsrec

-This is a python package to provide news recommendations to users based on past behavior according to the following algorithms
+This is a python repo to experiment on news recommendations to users based on past behavior according to the following algorithms

-* To be reviewed
+* Trending Recos, in this case the most popular news are proposed to each user.
+* Additional coming

-Data used for testing the algorithms is [MIND: Microsoft News Recomendation Dataset](https://www.kaggle.com/arashnic/mind-news-dataset)
+Data used for testing the algorithms is [MIND: Microsoft News Recomendation Dataset](https://www.kaggle.com/arashnic/mind-news-dataset).